 You don’t have to build a blog

 Although the majority of affiliate sites I studied are in the form of a blog, I discovered it doesn’t have to be.
-If you hate the idea of writing long-form blog pots, this must be good news to you!
+If you hate the idea of writing long-form blog pots, this must be good news for you!

-You can find success with affiliate marketing from YouTube, Podcasting and even comparison sites such as TripAdvisor.
+You can find success with affiliate marketing from YouTube, Podcasting, and even comparison sites such as TripAdvisor.
 And there must be tons of other channels and strategies that can also be effective.
 Knowing this will open my mind to new affiliate marketing ideas in the future.